 Recovering Compensation After a Paralyzing Accident

 Paralysis injuries most often result from damage to the nerves that connect the affected area to the central nervous system.
 This can occur at the point of impact, such as a crushing injury on an arm or leg.
 However, it can also be the product of direct damage to the spinal cord.
 If a spinal cord suffers trauma, it can affect the entirety of a person’s body from that point in the cord downwards.
-This is why people who suffer neck injuries often lose control over their arms and legs.
+This is why people who suffer neck injuries in South Bend often lose control over their arms and legs.

 Paralysis can also result from traumatic brain injuries.
 If trauma to the head causes the brain to impact the inside of an individual’s skull, this could permanently damage that portion of the brain.
 If that part of the brain controls motor function, this could also cause paralysis.